waotzi/website/content/who.md

 ---
 title: About
 image: waotzi.jpg
+description: I enjoy expressing myself through various means, whether it be through art, writing, or other forms of self-expression.
+On this platform, I aim to share some of my creations and musings with you, hoping to inspire and spark interest in your own journey.
 ---

 ![waotzi](/static/waotzi.jpg)

 # wo φ zu

-Howdy, how are you doing?
-I am just another human being on earth.
-Trying to understand things through the passage of time.

-Sometimes I create stuff or share my thoughts.
-Feel free to explore this space.
-Maybe you will find something that interests you or inspires you.
+Greetings!
+I'm glad you stumbled upon my about page.
+I'm just like you, a curious and adventurous human, always exploring and seeking to understand the world around me.

+As a creative individual, I enjoy expressing myself through various means, whether it be through art, writing, or other forms of self-expression.
+On this platform, I aim to share some of my creations and musings with you, hoping to inspire and spark interest in your own journey.

-I wish you the very best on your process, on your journey through life!
+I hope you find something here that resonates with you, and I wish you all the best on your own personal journey through life.
+Take care!

-Take care